Within Close Range: The Checkered Beacon

 to face me.

-He pinned his ears, which put me on my guard.
+He pins his ears, which puts me on guard.

-I was quite sure we were going to collide
+I am quite sure that we’re going to collide

 When a voice –